ettorezamponi/RAMSES-Reusability/README.md

 ## Scenarios

 In this chapter, four distinct test and development scenarios are outlined.
 Each scenario provides a unique context for evaluating and advancing the subject matter.

-The goal is to explore different situations, allowing for comprehensive testing and development considerations.
+The goal is to demonstrate and show all the adaptations that managing is capable of, allowing for comprehensive testing and development considerations.
 The chapter delves into these scenarios to offer a nuanced understanding of the subject matter in various practical contexts, fostering a more robust approach to testing and development processes.

-For simulation it's intended a script that automatically executes a complete order on the managed system, i.e., places an order, completes it with data, proceeds with payment for thefood delivery.
-This executes an order every 500 milliseconds, the total duration and other special configurations are explained in each of the following scenarios.
+For simulation it's intended a script that automatically executes several interactions on the managed system, i.e., places an order, completes it with data, proceeds with payment for the food delivery.
+The simultion executes an order every 500 milliseconds, the total duration and other special configurations are explained in each of the following scenarios.

+In order to understand how a simulation is carried out or to be able to create an ad hoc test scenario, a [furthered guide](#scenario-creation) is proposed.

 * ### Scenario 1 - *UNREACHABLE SERVICE*